COMMEMORATING THE 70th ANNIVERSARY OF THE SCHUMAN DECLARATION, DEBATING EUROPE’S FUTURE

 be not a capital city, to reach out to circles normally left outside the European debates that take place in capital cities.

-The project will end with the final Citizens Summit on Europe Day, the 8th May 2020.
+The project will end with the final Citizens Summit on Europe Day, the 8th May 2020, in Brussels.
 It is meant to present the meaning of the Schuman declaration and discuss on its long-term perspectives.

 It will be an occasion for participants to share their ideas and reflect on Schuman’s vision: discussion among direct witness, MEPs and representatives of CS will be held, as well as debates on current challenges and prospects.
 During this event, 5 declarations from each grassroots event will be presented and the most successful “Schuman 2.0 Declaration” will be awarded during the Citizens' Summit.